Fees and Notes of Guidance

 Tuition fees are traditionally paid termly, in July, December and March of each year, within thirty days of the invoice date.
-This payment can be made directly to the Accounts Office, in person, by bank transfer or by direct debit.
+This payment can be made directly to the Accounts Office, by bank transfer, direct debit or cheque.

 Parents may request an annual invoice, which must be settled in July of the previous academic year, upon which a discount of 1% will be granted.

 Parents may also choose to pay monthly, incurring on ten monthly instalments from July to April.
 Please note that this option is only available if payment is made by direct debit.
 Please contact the Accounts Office in order to obtain a direct debit payment authorisation form.

-Parents who wish to pay more than one year’s fees in advance are kindly asked to contact the Head of Finance and Business Operations, António Vilhena, to discuss the options available.
+Parents who wish to pay more than one year’s fees in advance are kindly asked to contact the Head of Finance and Business Operations firstname.lastname@example.org to discuss the options available.

 Payments not received within terms of the invoice are subject to an administrative charge of 4% of the outstanding payments, to maximum of 150€.
 Interest on late payments is applicable according to Portuguese law.
 In case payments are more than 5 weeks overdue, the school reserves the right to use professional collection services, with cost incurred passed to parents.

 Invoices are sent by email to address held on record.
 Parents are asked to inform the school of any changes or corrections to their invoice or contact details.

-Should parents decide not to re-enrol their child at St. Julian’s School or if the child leaves the school during the academic year, please note that a term's notice must be given in writing to the Headmaster; otherwise, parents will be charged for a term’s fees.
-For this purpose, parents are asked to complete the re-enrolment form, in order to guarantee a place for their child for the following school year.
+Should parents decide not to re-enrol their child at St. Julian’s School or if the child leaves the school during the academic year, please note that a term’s notice must be given in writing to the Admissions Office, email@example.com; otherwise parents will be charged for a term’s fees.

-A discount of 15% on fees is made for the third child enrolled at St. Julian’s and a 25% discount is given to each subsequent child.
+A discount of 15% on fees is made for the third child (attending the school at the same time) and a 25% discount is given to each subsequent child.

-Fees cover most school trips arranged as part of the curriculum, but not international travel or optional activities that are charged separately.
+Fees cover most of the school trips arranged as part of the curriculum, but not international travel or optional activities that are charged separately.